EricDarve/me343-cme216-winter-2021/Homework/HW2/HW2 Questions.md

 Submission instructions: turn in the code in your notebook to perform the following:

-- build the model
+- Build the model
-- compile the model
+- Compile the model
-- run `summary()` and print the output
+- Run `summary()` and print the output

 Answer the following question: how many trainable parameters does the model have?